ryangoff/cryptoapp/README.md

 # Crypto Tracking App

-The names of the apps and the installer,

 To run the installer you must run database_installer.py AFTER creating a new SQL database named cryptodatabase, if successful you will see Records Created & Tables Created.
 If you want a clean load of the database run table_dropper.py to drop the tables and it prompts you if you would like to run the installer after they have been wiped.

-(Main App description here)

 Crypto Portfolio Tracker is a simplified app that helps users monitor their cryptocurrency investments.
 A user can create a portfolio by adding various cryptocurrencies by filling in the name, symbol, and purchase particulars of the